jakeyoos/documents/06_dimension_options.md

 <h4 style="color:rgb(141,127,185)">link</h4>

 The `link` parameter allows you to create links to other URLs that are related to your data.
-You specify a `label` that users will see, a `url` that the link should go to, and optionally a `icon_url` to an icon image that users will see.
-Users click on the ellipses icon next to the data to reveal the link.
+You specify a `label` that users will see, a `url` that the link should go to, and optionally an `icon_url` to an icon image that users will see.
+To reveal the link, users click on the ellipses icon next to the data.

 <div style="border-radius:5px 5px 0 0;padding:8px;background-color:rgb(221,221,221);">
  From the <a href="https://learn2.looker.com/projects/e-commerce/files/products.view.lkml" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">products</a> View File</a>